The AT&T Issue Brief Library

 - Less than 1% other (expedite, intermodal, air)

-- Consolidation: We analyze regional ordering volumes, ordering frequency and delivery capacity in order to consolidate demand and reduce unnecessary inbound transport.
-In 2016, 62% of our inbound orders through the Transportation Control Center were consolidated.
+- Consolidation: We analyze regional ordering volumes, ordering frequency, and delivery capacity to consolidate demand and reduce unnecessary inbound transport.
+In 2017, 64% of inbound orders through the Transportation Control Center were consolidated.

-- All of DIRECTV’s carriers are SmartWay certified.
-In 2016, DIRECTV managed shipments shipped via the following modes of transport:
+- In 2017, DIRECTV managed shipments shipped via the following modes of transport:

-- AT&T’s idling reduction policy, which discourages excessive and unnecessary idling.
+- The AT&T idling reduction policy, which discourages excessive and unnecessary idling.